shervinamd/slidev-docker/README.md

 **Slidev on Docker!**

-Creates a new Docker image everyday on 12:30 :)
+Creates a new Docker image every day at 8:30 AM UTC using the latest tag from the main project.